clusterlink-net/clusterlink/tests/iperf3/kind/README.md

 Note: The gateway certificate and key files are located in $PROJECT_FOLDER/tests/aux/mtls.
 The files are loaded to the gateway image (in step 1) and can be replaced.

 ### <ins> Step 4: Peers communication <ins>
-In this step, we add the peer for each  gateway using the gwctl:
+In this step, we add a peer for each gateway using the gwctl:

     gwctl create peer --myid gwctl1 --name mbg2 --host $MBG2IP --port 30443
     gwctl create peer --myid gwctl2 --name mbg1 --host $MBG1IP --port 30443

-### <ins> Step 5: Add services <ins>
+### <ins> Step 5: Export a service <ins>
-In this step, we add the iperf3 server in the respective cluster gateways.
+In this step, we add the iperf3 server to the cluster as an exported service that can be accessed from remote peers.
-Add the iperf3-server service to the Cluster 2 gateway:
+Export the iperf3-server service to the Cluster 2 gateway:

     gwctl create export --myid gwctl2 --name iperf3-server --host iperf3-server --port 5000

 Note: iperf3-client doesnt need to be added since it is not exported.
 ### <ins> Step 6: import iperf3 server service from Cluster 2 <ins>
-In this step, we import the iperf3-server service from Cluster 2 gateway to Cluster 1 gateway First, we specify which service we want to import:
+In this step, we import the iperf3-server service from Cluster 2 gateway to Cluster 1 gateway First, we specify which service we want to import and specify the local k8s endpoint (host:port) that will create for this service:

     gwctl create import --myid gwctl1 --name iperf3-server --host iperf3-server --port 5000
 Second, we specify the peer we want to import the service: